Name: Charles E.J. Belfor

 Charles' compositions range from instrumental/orchestral pieces, such as "Sense of Duty" for symphony orchestra (2016), Overture for Strings (2016) for string orchestra, chamber pieces such as "Passage of Time" for piano trio (2008) to his more experimental electronic music (2014 and onward).
 Charles has also composed music for theatre, e.g. for the ancient Greek tragedy "Antigone" (2004).
 Besides that, he has been involved in art projects, such as "Vertrek" (2006) with Dutch artists Aafke Weller & Josine Zuidema and the art film "Cycles" (2012) with Dutch artists Aline de Jonge & Anneleen Hulshof.
 Additionally, he has worked with the American photographer Eric Bates (2011-2014), in order to create a type of musical paintings to go along his photographical creations.
 From 2013 onwards, he also composed music for computer games made by independent game developers.
 Besides working on those projects, Charles Belfor also engages in other musical activities, such as open jam sessions.
 During those sessions, he has the opportunity to temporarily work with a variety of musicians, such as jazz musicians, string players, rock musicians, singer-songwriters and so on.

-In order to broaden his horizon, he has taken some interest in organising cultural festivals in Groningen.
-For instance, he has been part of the organising committee of the Dutch Student Music Festival
+In order to broaden his horizon, he has taken some interest in social action projects and in organising cultural festivals in Groningen.
+He served as an executive committee member and, later on, as a treasurer for a local neighbourhood council.
+He also was part of a comittee which dealt with social cohesion from 2008 until 2012.
+Besides that, he has been part of the organising committee of the Dutch Student Music Festival

 (2007), the organising committee for an exhibition of Ukranian Folk Art (2010), the executive committee for the International Cultural Folk Festival "Zorja"